112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 the United States as in other countries, perfumes and _eau de cologne_ were used to give a pleasant scent where an unpleasant one might otherwise be.

-Incidentally, the Chinese will confess to you, if you're a friend, that the scent of white people, no matter how well scrubbed they are, is unpleasant to the Chinese.
+Incidentally, the Chinese will confess to you, if you’re a friend, that the scent of white people, no matter how well scrubbed they are, is unpleasant to the Chinese.
 Body odor is closely related to diet.
 Change the food people eat and you change the way they smell.